 Your credit card balance is more than just the amount of money you owe to your credit card issuer.
 Your credit card balances directly impact your credit score and, ultimately, whether you're able to get approved for a new credit card or a loan.
 As the credit card balance reported to the credit bureaus fluctuates, so too will your credit score.

 Credit Scores Basics

-The credit score is based on information about your credit card, loan, and other debt accounts listed in your credit report.
-Things like the account balance, payment history, credit limit, and age of the account are listed on your credit report and used to calculate your credit score.
+Your credit score is based on information in your credit history, including credit cards, loans, and other debt accounts listed on your credit report.
+Information like the account balance, payment history, credit limit, and the account's age is listed on your credit report and used to calculate your credit score.